IRAS-HKA/aip_wiki/docs/how_to_start_aip.md

 3. Check the KUKA SmartPad status
 4. Start your docker environment on the laboratory PC

+Note: _The ejectors switch while the PLC is starting up.
+If there is compressed air in the system at the same time, this leads to a loss of pressure and a noticeable noise.
+However, this is not dramatic.
+As soon as the PLC has started up, the ejectors are set to their normal state and the pressure loss ends._

+_To prevent this behaviour, the air supply on the Festo maintenance unit can be closed._

 ## II.
 Different movement options

 There are 4 different options to operate the AIP application which will be described in the following subchapters.